shorepine/tulipcc/docs/getting_started.md

  More quick start tips:

+ - Type `run('calibrate')` to calibrate the touch screen if you think it is needed.
  - The black icon on the bottom right is a launcher, for quick access to some included programs.
 Tap on `Drums` and you should see (and hear!) a drum machine.
  - Tap the top right blue "switch" icon to get back to the REPL.
 Tap it again to get back to the drum machine.
  - Tap the red "quit" icon to quit the drum machine.
+ - You can `edit('boot.py')` to add anything you want to run on Tulip startup, like wifi, or calibration, or setting up a synth.

 Now, [check out the API for making your own music, games, graphics and writing with Tulip.](tulip_api.md)